antoniojbt/project_quickstart/README.rst

 To run an example of a project with scripts, pipeline and report, you'll need to install several additional tools.
 See the file "Dockerfile_pq_all_tests" on how to do this for Linux.

-A shorter version to run in a conda environment can be done with:
+To create and run within a conda environment you can try the following bash script.
+You may need to run commands manually for now if it fails though.

 .. code-block:: bash